kharyasundram/backend-developer-challenge/README.md

 * Create a simple discord bot that would reply **hey** to your **hi**.

-* Add functionality to discord bot to allow user to search on google through discord.
-If a user types **!google nodejs**, reply with top 5 links that you would get when you search **nodejs** on **google.com**
+* Add functionality to allow a user to search on google through discord.
+If the user types **!google nodejs**, reply with top 5 links that you would get when you search **nodejs** on **google.com**

 * Implement functionality to search through your search history.
-If a user uses **!google** to search for **"nodejs"** **"apple games"** **"game of thrones"**, and after these searches, if user types **!recent** game, your bot should reply with **"apple games"** and **"game of thrones"**
+If a user uses **!google** to search for **"nodejs"** **"apple games"** **"game of thrones"**, and after these searches, if user types **!recent game**, your bot should reply with **"apple games"** and **"game of thrones"**

 * Make user search history persistent.
-Use any storage system to store your searches, so that event when you kill your nodejs server and start again, your search history is maintained.
+Use any storage system to store your searches, so even when you kill your nodejs server and start again, your search history is maintained.

-* You canuse any languages like Python,Nodejs,Golang, etc to implement this.
+* You can use any language like Python, Nodejs, Golang etc to implement this.

 Once you are done, please share with us:
 1. Source code link (GitHub, BitBucket, etc)